It surprises me that so many people do not know what their expenses are – it’s almost insane.

-Hell, most people don’t even know how much money they have in their bank account at any given moment, no wonder they’re broke.
+Hell, most people don’t even know how much money they have in their bank accounts at any given moment, no wonder they’re broke.

-Let’s do a 90 day challenge shall we, to figure your finances out?
+Let’s do a 90-day challenge to figure your finances out, shall we?

-(Even if you do it for 30 days if not 90 days, you’ll get some pretty valuable information about your spending habits out of this)
+(Even if you do it for 30 days – and not 90 days – you’ll get some pretty valuable information about your spending habits out of this)

 Start with buying a small notepad and pen that you can carry in your pocket at all times (or use your phone).